 Associate Director, Pathology Informatics

-Research Interests:Clinical Informatics; Medical Informatics; Information Retrieval; Electronic Interfaces;Web Service;
+Research Interests:Pathology Informatics; Medical Informatics; Information Retrieval; Electronic Interfaces;Web Services;

 Abstracts from Meetings